topcoder-platform/ide-ext-vscode/README.md

 - To view the extension, open the source code in the VSCode editor.
 - Install dependencies the first time you open the source code using the command `npm install`
+- Compile the extension the first time you open the source code to ensure all resources are copied `npm run compile`
 - Press `F5` to open a new window with extension loaded.
 - After making changes in the code, relaunch the extension from the debug bar (green circular arrow) or reload the window opened previously with `F5` (`Ctrl+R` or `Cmd+R` on Mac).